Understanding the analysis of wave function

 \begin{flushright} \end{flushright}

-We obtained the order $\rho$ and the type $\sigma$ of wave function with all kind of power potentials, and found that the order and the type are compatible with the condition $|\sigma|\rho =\sqrt{v_m}$ except to $m=-2$.
+We obtained the order $\rho$ and the type $\sigma$ of wave function with power-law potentials, and found that the order and the type are compatible with the condition $|\sigma|\rho =\sqrt{v_m}$ except to $m=-2$.
 At the same time, we ansatz that the wave function satisfaction relation $\psi(r)=f(r)\exp[g(r)]$, where $f(r),g(r)$ are polynomials, and the power of $g(r)$ is no more than the order $\rho$.
-Using this ansatz we can solve the Schr\"{o}dinger equation, but unfortunately sometimes we need the parameters of potential to satisfy certain relations.

 { Emails: weiyang@glut.edu.cn}